 Cumulative vs Non-cumulative FD

-- Fixed deposits are of two types – cumulative and non-cumulative
+- Fixed Deposits are of two types – cumulative and non-cumulative

 - Cumulative FDs are those where you earn interest on maturity

-- With Non-cumulative FDs, you can choose your preferred interest payout method – monthly, quarterly, etc.
+- With Non-cumulative FDs you can choose your preferred interest payout method – monthly, quarterly, etc.

 - Non-cumulative FDs are excellent for people who need extra income on their regular income sources

-A non-cumulative FD is the type of investment that provides you with the flexibility of earning a regular interest payout.
+A non-cumulative FD is the type of investment that provides you with the flexibility of earning a regular interest pay out.
+You also have the option to choose the frequency of the pay-out.
 Interest on non-cumulative FDs is typically paid on a monthly, quarterly, half-yearly, or annual basis.
 You have to select your preferred payment mode at the time of the application.
-You also have the option to choose the frequency of the pay-out.

-Let us say you decide to invest INR 100,000 at an interest rate of 8% p.a. opting for a monthly payout.
+Let us say you decide to invest INR 100,000 at an interest rate of 8% p.a. opting for monthly payout.
 In this case, your monthly interest income will be INR 666.66 (8% of 100,000/12), while the total annual income from the FD will be INR 8,000.

 The interest is paid along with the principal at the time of maturity in a cumulative FD.
 But, in a non-cumulative FD, there is an option to get the interest at a fixed interval of time –monthly, quarterly, half-yearly, or annually.

 For instance, you could be a salaried employee, but your income may not be sufficient to pay for your monthly expenses.
-In such a case, you can get an extra source of income through the FD.
-On the other hand, if you have surplus savings, you can consider putting them away in a cumulative FD.
+In such a case, you can get an extra source of income through the non-cumulative FD.
+If you have surplus savings, on the other hand, you can consider putting them away in a cumulative FD.

-*Disclaimer: This article is for information only.
+*Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.